Unlock Japanese Verb Conjugations: Your Complete Guide

 Japanese verbs are generally divided into three groups for conjugation:

 - Group 1 (Godan verbs): Most common verbs, ending in -u sounds.
-Their stem changes with each conjugation.
+Their stem changes with each conjugation by shifting the final syllable through a five-vowel pattern (a, i, u, e, o).

-- Group 2 (Ichidan verbs): Verbs ending in -iru or -eru sound, with a fixed stem for conjugation.
+- Group 2 (Ichidan verbs): Verbs ending in -iru or -eru sound, with a fixed stem.
+These conjugate by simply dropping the -ru and adding endings.

-- Group 3 (Irregular verbs): Limited and include verbs like する (to do) and くる (to come).
+- Group 3 (Irregular verbs): Limited and include verbs like する (to do) and くる (to come), which follow unique conjugation patterns.

 Basic Conjugations